White phosphorus: Production and applications

 Other products derived from white phosphorus include phosphorus pentasulfide and various metal phosphides.

+White phosphorus is also used to make glyphosate, the active ingredient in Roundup herbicide and munitions.
+In the United States, Bayer is the sole producer of elemental phosphorus.

 Other polyhedrane analogues

 Although white phosphorus forms the tetrahedron, the simplest possible Platonic solid, no other polyhedral phosphorus clusters are known.
-White phosphorus converts to the thermodynamically-stabler red allotrope, but that allotrope is not composed of isolated polyhedra.
+White phosphorus converts to the thermodynamically more stable red allotrope, but that allotrope is not composed of isolated polyhedra.

 A cubane-type cluster, in particular, is unlikely to form, and the closest approach is the half-phosphorus compound P4(CH)4, produced from phosphaalkynes.
 Other clusters are more thermodynamically favorable, and some have been partially formed as components of larger polyelemental compounds.

 Safety

 White phosphorus is acutely toxic, with a lethal dose of 50-100 mg (1 mg/kg body weight).
 Its mode of action is not known but is thought to involve its reducing properties, possibly forming intermediate reducing compounds such as hypophosphite, phosphite, and phosphine.
 It damages the liver, kidneys, and other organs before eventually being metabolized to non-toxic phosphate.
 Chronic low-level exposure leads to tooth loss and phossy jaw which appears to be caused by the formation of amino bisphosphonates.

 White phosphorus is used as a weapon because it is pyrophoric.
 For the same reasons, it is dangerous to handle.
 Measures are taken to protect samples from air since it will react with oxygen at ambient temperatures, and even in small samples this can lead to self-heating and eventual combustion.
 There are anecdotal reports of problems for beachcombers who may collect washed-up samples while unaware of their true nature.